King O'Malley: Birth and parentage

-On his 1910 marriage certificate, O’Malley listed his parents as Ellen (née King) and William O’Malley, and his father's occupation as rancher.
+On his 1910 marriage certificate, O'Malley listed his parents as Ellen (née King) and William O'Malley, and his father's occupation as rancher.
 His unusual given name was supposedly taken from his mother's family name, a common practice in the United States.
 His parents’ identities have not been corroborated, and other information that he gave on the certificate was of dubious accuracy.
-In 1913, O’Malley stated that his father was born in Ballymena, in the north of Ireland.
-The following year, he said that his parents were British subjects born in the United Kingdom (which included Ireland at the time).
-However, in old age he referred to his “American-born parents”.
+In 1913, O'Malley stated that his father was born in Ballymena, in the north of Ireland.
+The following year, he said that his parents were British subjects born in the United Kingdom, which included Ireland at the time.
+However, in old age he referred to his "American-born parents".
 O'Malley claimed to have a brother and sister, and apparently stayed with his brother Walter in the small community of Kelly, Kansas, when he returned to the U.S. in 1917.

 Childhood

 O'Malley grew up in Kansas, possibly in Pawnee County.
-He most likely had little formal education, as his writing was "usually deficient in style, grammar and spelling".
-According to O'Malley's own account, his father was killed in the American Civil War when he was a young boy.
-He was then sent to live in New York City with his aunt and uncle, Edward and Caroline O'Malley, where his uncle ran a small bank near Wall Street.
-He began working there at the age of 14, and was promoted to teller at 16 and handling loans by 19.
+O'Malley probably had little formal education, and his writing was "usually deficient in style, grammar and spelling".
+According to O'Malley's own account, his father was killed in the American Civil War when he was a young boy and he was sent to live with his aunt and uncle, Edward and Caroline O'Malley, in New York City, where his uncle ran a small bank near Wall Street.
+O'Malley began working at the bank at the age of 14.
+He was promoted to teller at 16 and was handling loans by 19.
 After a disagreement with his uncle, he left the bank at the age of 22 and took a job selling insurance.
-(Hoyle 1981) regards the basic facts of O'Malley's account to be accurate, as he had a detailed knowledge of American banking practices and of New York City.
+(Hoyle 1981) regards the basic facts of O'Malley's account to be accurate, because he had a detailed knowledge of American banking practices and of New York City.
 However, he expresses doubt over the details.
-(Henderson 2011) describes it as "at least partially true", but notes "there is no evidence to suggest that he ever lived in New York".
+(Henderson 2011) describes it as "at least partially true", although she notes "there is no evidence to suggest that he ever lived in New York".